jahd2602/node-sharepoint-rest/README.md

 ----

 ##### addListItemByTitle
 is a prototype function for adding an item to a custom list.
-This fn takes a list title string, an item object (containing the list type in its __metadata), the app context, and a callback (err, newItem), where newItem is the new item from SharePoint.
+This fn takes a list title string, an item object, the app context, and a callback (err, newItem), where newItem is the new item from SharePoint.

     list = 'customList'